Nathan-Mwai/notification-blogging-format/README.md

 - Including server side rendering
 - Wanting to explore some new outlooks
 - Using routes and also prevent them from being included in the paths using route groups i.e wrapping the foldername in ()
+- () It is also used for nesting routes
 - (auth) will contain all the auth routes
 - (root) will contain all the other routes